MumenJarrah/CloudLabs/lab5.md

 Each line includes the container ID and its corresponding name (in this case, hostA, hostB, and hostC), along with their assigned IP addresses.

 #### 2. Access a Specific Container’s Shell
 To open a shell inside a specific container, use the alias docksh followed by the first few characters of the container's ID.
-For example, to access hostC, use the ID prefix 96 (from the third line in the previous output).
+For example, to access hostC-10.9.0.7, use the ID prefix 96 (from the third line in the previous output).

 ```
 $ docksh 96